anton-smirnov-robert/weaver/content/concept/decidability.md

 - concept
 ---

-*A decision problem is decidable if there exists an effective procedure to dderive the answer (see [effective computability](concept/effective%20computability.md)).*
+*A decision problem is decidable if there exists an effective procedure to derive the answer (see [effective computability](concept/effective%20computability.md)).*

 #### Source